mwyvr/rid/README.md

 # sid

-Package sid provides a short ID generator producing relatively compact, unique enough (65535 per millisecond), URL and human-friendly IDs.
+Package sid provides a short ID generator producing compact, unique enough (65535 per millisecond), URL and human-friendly IDs.

-The 8-byte ID itself is composed of a:
+The 8-byte ID binary representation is composed of a:

 - 6-byte timestamp value representing _milliseconds_ since the Unix epoch
 - 2-byte concurrency-safe counter (test included)

-If for some reason your application needs to produce more than 65,535 new IDs per _millisecond_ in any situation other than tests and benchmarks, or has a distributed execution need, this ID generator is not the one you are looking for.
+If for some reason your application needs to produce more than 65,535 new IDs per _millisecond_, or has a distributed execution need, this ID generator is not the one you are looking for.
 May the force be with you!

 String representations are 13 characters long, chronologically [k-sortable](https://en.wikipedia.org/wiki/Partial_sorting), and look like: `af1zwtepacw38`.